Learn how to ship impactful customer journeys with Builder

 You've been working with Node.js for a while.
 You've built some apps, played around with different modules, and even gotten comfortable with asynchronous programming.
 But there's something that's been nagging at you — the event loop.

-If you’re like me, you’ve spent countless hours reading documentation and watching videos, trying to understand the event loop.
+If you’re like me, you’ve spent countless hours reading documentation and watching videos, trying to understand the event loop in Node.js.
 But even as an experienced developer, it can be tough to get a complete picture of how it all works.
 That is why I’ve put together this visual guide to help you fully understand the Node.js event loop.
 Sit back, grab a cup of coffee, and let’s dive deep into the world of the Node.js event loop.

 Asynchronous programming in JavaScript